ibm-cloud-docs/assistant/skill-dialog-add.md

 After you create the skill, it appears as a tile on the Skills page.
 Now, you can start identifying the user goals that you want the dialog skill to address.

 - To add prebuilt intents to your skill, see [Using content catalogs](/docs/services/assistant?topic=assistant-catalog).
-- To define your own intents, see [Intents](/docs/services/assistant?topic=assistant-intents).
+- To define your own intents, see [Defining intents](/docs/services/assistant?topic=assistant-intents).

 The dialog skill cannot interact with customers until it is added to an assistant and the assistant is deployed.
-See [Creating assistants](/docs/services/assistant?topic=assistant-assistant-add).
+See [Creating an assistant](/docs/services/assistant?topic=assistant-assistant-add).

 ### Troubleshooting skill import issues
-{: #beta-skill-dialog-add-import-errors}
+{: #skill-dialog-add-import-errors}

 If you receive a message that says the skill contains artifacts that exceed the limits imposed by your service plan, complete the following steps to import the skill successfully: